Measurement Protocol: The Most Universal Aspect of Universal Analytics

 When Google Universal Analytics launched officially in April 2014, much of what we already knew about Google Analytics stayed the same.
 Certainly, the syntax for pageview and event tracking had changed, custom variables were recast as custom dimensions, and certain code-level customizations (such as organic traffic sources) were bubbled up as admin settings, but the basic mechanics of pageview and event tracking remained unchanged.

 Tracking from Anywhere

 So what were the changes in Universal Analytics?
 Cross-device tracking was an important new capability, but arguably, the most important – and the most universal – part of Universal Analytics was Measurement Protocol.
-This feature allows you to send hits (meaning bundles of Google Analytics field values) HTTP requests from any programmed, networked device or environment.
+This feature allows you to send hits (meaning bundles of text values to be mapped to Google Analytics dimensions and calculated into Google Analytics metrics) as HTTP requests from any programmed, networked device or environment.

 Understanding a Broader Spectrum of User Behavior

 Measurement Protocol is fairly specialized, but use cases continue to emerge and evolve, providing opportunities to measure and understand a wider range of end-user experiences and the business effectiveness of our development efforts.
 If you’re tracking a website, you can use analytics.js, gtag.js, or Google Analytics tags deployed through Google Tag Manager.
 If you’re tracking an Android or iOS mobile app, you can add the Google Tag Manager library to your builds and tag accordingly.

 You can use Measurement Protocol for scenarios in which the previous options do not apply, such as:

 - point-of-sale transactions (with potential joins to online campaigns and interactions)